rossanx/akfs/docs/journal.md

 related to multitasking, which is a feature I intend to provide in a near future.
-Also, it's nice to have some fun typing on a screen using a device driver you created, with a keyboard map you invented, with key press/release actions you developd.
+Also, it's nice to have some fun typing on a screen using a device driver you created, with a keyboard map you invented, with key press/release actions you developed.

 So, let's start with a keyboard (PS/2) device driver.
 A device driver knows how to "drive" a piece of hardware, for instance, a keyboard or